ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 questions:

 - In your implementation, could the `setPrevious()` method ever be called twice on the same square during a single run of `solve()`?
+Give an example of when it would happen, or argue why it can't.

-- Argue for or against this statement: “Solving a solvable maze with the queue worklist will always produce a path with length less than or equal to solving the maze with the stack worklist.”
+- Argue for or against this statement: “Solving a solvable maze with a queue worklist will always produce a path with length less than or equal to solving the maze with the stack worklist.”
 Either provide a counterexample, or write a sentence or two about why this must be true.

+- Argue for or against this statement: “Solving a solvable maze with a queue worklist will always visit equal or fewer squares than solving the maze with a stack worklist.”
+Either provide a counterexample, or write a sentence or two about why this must be true.

 ## Grading

 A grader with wheat and chaff implementations will be made available by FILL, along with a complete grade breakdown.
+The rough grade breakdown is:

+- 15% README
+- 25% testing
+- 10% style
+- 50% implementation correctness